Find out if your project qualifies.

 5. The project owner must want the project back to keep.

-Loose Ends will try to match finishers to all types of fiber-arts handwork projects, but quilts come with a couple of limits.
+Loose Ends will try to match finishers to all types of fiber-arts handwork projects, but quilts and large doily projects come with some limits.

 Quilt projects we always accept: